-On the network node(s), the neutron\vpnaas\agent should be up (image naming and versioning may differ depending on deploy configuration):
+On the network node(s), the neutron_vpnaas_agent should be up (image naming and versioning may differ depending on deploy configuration):

-'''

-docker ps --filter name=neutron_vpnaas_agent
+''' docker ps --filter name=neutron_vpnaas_agent

 CONTAINER ID IMAGE

-COMMAND CREATED STATUS PORTS NAMES
+→ COMMAND CREATED STATUS PORTS NAMES

-77d25657d55e operator:5000/kolla/centos-source-neutron-vpnaas-agent:4.0.0
+97d25657d55e operator:5000/kolla/centos-source-neutron-vpnaas-agent:4.0.

-We will a start 44 minutes ago Up 44 minutes neutron_vpnaas_agent
+→0 "kolla_start" 44 minutes ago Up 44 minutes neutron_vpnaas

+→agent

 '''

-You are free to use the following init-runonce script for demo purposes but note it does not have to be run in order to use your cloud.
+Warning: You are free to use the following init-runonce script for demo purposes but note it does not have to be run in order to use your cloud.
 Depending on your customisations, it may not work, or it may conflict with the resources you want to create.
 You have been warned.